savuvictor/dummy-asm/README.md

 int 0x80
 ```

-- Finally, this line, perform an `interrupt`
+- Finally, this line, performs an `interrupt`
 - This means the processor will transfer control to an `interrupt handler` that we specified by the following value (`0x80`).
 - We're using the hex value 80 which is the interrupt handler for `system calls`
 - The `system call` that it makes is determined by the `eax` register